If you’re anything like us, you may be feeling like you’re fighting a losing battle with clutter.

 Pull everything out and start fresh

 Most homes would be guilty of having ‘that’ drawer — you know the one we mean.
 It’s full of paper, cosmetics, stationery and loyalty cards you don’t really need, and barely use.

 The best method to declutter in this scenario isn’t for the fainthearted.
 You need to remove every single item and sort it into four piles — keep, relocate, donate or bin.

 Sure, you might make a bit of a mess, but the end result will be a functional, clutter-free space.

 Vi Trang from Dan Kitchens suggests taking advantage of some simple storage tools when you’re putting everything away.

-“A simple DIY insert for a kitchen drawer can go a long way in storing your herbs & spices in an organized fashion and thus, emptying up your bench.”
+“A simple DIY insert for a kitchen drawer can go a long way in storing your herbs & spices in an organized fashion and thus, freeing up your bench.”

-This approach also works really well for your wardrobes, and you’ll be amazed at how much space you can create!
+This approach also works well in your wardrobes, and you’ll be amazed at how much space you can create!

 Tackle it one zone at a time

 Sometimes, the sheer thought of facing those overflowing shelves can be overwhelming.
 That’s why it’s a great idea to write down the individual problem areas and tackle them one at a time.
 You could aim to do one a week, or a month.

-Eva Bowker from the Fantastic Handyman uses the example of your dishes, plates and bowls which can really accumulate over time.
+Eva Bowker from the Fantastic Handyman uses the example of your dishes, plates and bowls which can quickly accumulate.

 “Yes they’re really pretty, but what’s the point of taking up space with them?
 Give them to someone who will appreciate and use them.”

 Do you have any other fab tips to declutter?
 We’d love to see them in the comments below!